conan-io/docs/reference/conanfile/running_and_output.rst

 These output functions will only output if the verbosity level with which Conan was launched is the same or higher than the message, so running with ``-vwarning` will output calls to ``warning()`` and ``error()``, but not ``info()`` Additionally, the title()``, ``subtitle()``, ``highlight()`` and ``success()`` methods have a ``-vnotice`` verbosity level.

+Note that these methods return the output object again, so that you can chain output calls if needed.

 .. _reference_conanfile_run: